For urgent consular assistance call

 More information:

-Make sure your travel insurance covers you when riding a motorbike.
+Make sure your travel insurance covers you for riding a motorbike.

 Always wear a helmet.

 Use licensed taxis and hire-car services.
+Rental cars and a limited number of taxis are available.
 Arrange one through your hotel.

 Local taxis aren't metered.
 Fares between locations are fixed.
 Ask for the fare list.